dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 ---

 [ReactJS 16 shipped with a lot of new features](https://auth0.com/blog/whats-new-in-react16).
-And since the release, a lot more features have been shipped.
+Since then, even more features have been introduced to the library.

 _React 16.3_ ships with a few major changes that I'll like to highlight in this article.
 Let's dive in!